syncfusion-content/javascript-docs/readme.md

 > **Title :** Getting started with Chart widget for Syncfusion Essential JS

-> **Description :** File should describe or help the user how to create a chart, add series, enable tooltip and other functionalities.
+> **Description :** How to create a chart, add series, enable tooltip and other functionalities.

 ## Markdown Syntax Guideline